Temple Terrace Police Department

-For more than ten years, our main office was been at the same location in downtown Tampa, FL, at 1005 N. Marion St., Tampa, FL.
-Our four attorneys fight serious criminal charges throughout the greater Tampa Bay area.
+For more than twelve years, our main office was been at the same location in downtown Tampa, FL, at 1005 N. Marion St., Tampa, FL.
+Our five attorneys fight serious criminal charges throughout the greater Tampa Bay area.

-Our four attorneys are also familiar with the tactics used by the patrol officers focused on DUI enforcement at the Temple Terrace Police Department.
-For all types of felony and misdemeanor investigations, our attorneys understand the standard operating policies and procedures of the Temple Terrace Police Department.
+Our attorneys are also familiar with the tactics used by the patrol officers focused on DUI enforcement at the Temple Terrace Police Department.
+For all types of felony and misdemeanor investigations, our attorneys understand the standard operating procedures used by police officers in Temple Terrace, FL.

 Facts about the Temple Terrace Police Department